ARGG-HDL/argg_hdl/README.md

 The second way how APIs protect the user from entering UB is by providing a possibility to check for UB and then report an error to the user.
 This does not change that the interface is not working correctly but now the system is in an error state (not UB).
 This information can be used to protect the system from doing any more harm.

 In Addition using a class that encapsulates the interface into one single object prevents the user from ever getting signals mixed up and vastly improves the readability of the source code.
-For Example ```pyHDL``` allows the user to write the information if a given signal is an input or an output directly into the pseudo class:
+For Example ```Argg_HDL``` allows the user to write the information if a given signal is an input or an output directly into the pseudo class:

 ```Python
 class axisStream(v_class):